calyx-servicios/custom-etilfarma/purchase_menu_remove_rfq/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

 This module extends the functionality of Purchase to support Unified Purchase Orders Menu, except IMA/OCT Orders.
+Also the Purchase Orders created from the Accounting App and the purchase_order_accounting_link module are filtered on Purchases/Comex menu.

 **Table of contents**